Yaozu-Xu/MovieApp/README.md

 ......
 A bullet-point list of the ADDITIONAL user features you have implemented for the  Movies Fan app ......,

  + Feature 1 - login and signup by using firebase-auth
- + Feature 2 - save favourite star by using firebase-store
+ + Feature 2 - save and unsave favourite star by using firebase-store
  + Feature 3 - view popular stars ranked by their popularity
  + Feature 4 - view the detail of each star
- + etc
+ + Feature 5 - mark top 20 hot movies

 ## Setup requirements (If required).